 Who am I?

-I’m a writer, game maker, and creative director who has enjoyed nearly two decades working with scores of incredibly passionate and innovative people across a wide range of media.
+I’m a writer, game maker, and creative director who has enjoyed two decades working with scores of incredibly passionate and innovative people across a wide range of media.
 For nearly thirteen years, I spent my days as a director and producer at LucasArts, where I eventually led multiple teams of designers, engineers, and artists in telling new interactive stories.
 In 2009, I lucked out and won awards for outstanding videogame writing from both the WGA and Academy of Interactive Arts & Sciences for my work on Star Wars: The Force Unleashed.
 In 2010, I co-founded an independent development studio, Fearless Studios, focused on building story-driven action games.
 Fearless Studios was acquired by Kabam in early 2012, where I went on to lead teams building games tied to The Hobbit.
-In December 2012, I joined 2K Games to found a new studio, Hangar 13, where I am building and directing a team working on an undisclosed AAA project.
+In December 2012, I joined 2K Games to found a new studio, Hangar 13, where I am built and directed the team that created the award-winning MAFIA III.

 Between 9 PM and 2 AM, I write.
-My list of credits includes Darth Vader & The Lost Command and dozens of other comic books for Dark Horse Comics; Batwoman for DC Comics (which won the 2012 GLAAD Media Award for Outstanding Comic and has reached #1 on the New York Times Best Sellers list); Elektra for Marvel; and The Field Guide to North American Monsters and The Field Guide to North American Hauntings originally published by Random House.
+My list of credits includes Darth Vader & The Lost Command and dozens of other comic books for Dark Horse Comics; Batwoman for DC Comics (which won the 2012 GLAAD Media Award for Outstanding Comic and has reached #1 on the New York Times Best Sellers list); Elektra and Master of Kung-Fu for Marvel; and The Field Guide to North American Monsters and The Field Guide to North American Hauntings originally published by Random House.
 In my effort to keep pushing into new story-telling territory, I have also written The Irons, a graphic novel-length motion book published by Madefire.
-I am currently writing Master of Kung Fu for Marvel.
+I am currently writing the creator-owned The Dark Divide, published by Stela, and an unannounced creator-owned title for one of the Big Three publishers.

 What is the Dark Divide?